-MDS designs, develops, and manufactures digital radio frequency memory ("DRFM") units for a variety of modern EW applications, as well as radar environment simulation and test systems for defense and intelligence applications.
-MDS develops high performance SIGINT payloads and electro-optical/infrared ("EO/IR") technologies for small UAV platforms as well as powerful onboard UAV processor systems for real-time Wide Area Motion Imagery ("WAMI").
+We also design, develop, and manufacture DRFM units for a variety of modern EW applications, as well as radar environment simulation and test systems for defense and intelligence applications.
+We develop high performance SIGINT payloads and electro-optical/infrared ("EO/IR") technologies for small UAV platforms as well as powerful onboard UAV processor systems for real-time Wide Area Motion Imagery ("WAMI").